skellis46/slipbox/sati, mindfulness and remembering.md

 - contrast with [[memory and the future]] which is almost entirely the opposite use of remembering "the world"
 - contrast idea of dismemberment with parts of Pirsig in [[knifing into parts#^d557bd]]
 - [[contemplation beyond rationalization]]
 - #finger-pointing-moon -- useful in attempting to describe the experience of authentic movement (as a contemplative practice)?
+And see in relation to [[Schmalzl - Movement-based embodied contemplative practices]]

 ---